openfga/openfga/docs/throttling.md

 ## Configuration Examples

-### Basic Dispatch Throttling Setup

-Enable dispatch throttling for all operations with conservative settings:
+Enable dispatch throttling for all operations:

 ```bash
 # Enable throttling for all APIs